The focus of this Honfleur shore trip

 is the events which took place in June

-Please note: It is possible to substitute June Beach where the Canadians landed if you prefer.
+Please note: It is possible to substitute Juno Beach where the Canadians landed if you prefer.

 After meeting your driver at the Honfleur pier you depart for Arromanches, where your local Normandy expert joins you.
 Located near the town of Bayeux is the entire 75 mile stretch of beaches where the allies landed on D-Day, June 6, 1944.
 The beaches were given code names by the allies in preparation for the attack.
 From west to east are Utah and Omaha (where the Americans landed), Juno (where the Canadians landed), Gold and Sword (where the British landed).
 During the drive you will pass these beaches which can be viewed from the bluffs above.